Fairblock/DistributedIBE/README.md

 # DistributedIBE
-This library implements distributed IBE scheme based on Boneh-Franklin scheme.
+This library implements the Threshold IBE scheme based on Boneh-Franklin scheme.
 ## Security Parameters
 This scheme relies on the hybrid encryption.
-We use the implementation of such scheme by `FiloSottile/age` which only encrypts a random symmetric key that is used to actually symmetrically encrypt the data using `Chacha20Poly1305`.
+We use the implementation of such scheme by `FiloSottile/age` which only encrypts a random symmetric key that is used to encrypt the data using `Chacha20Poly1305`.

 The used symmetric key is of size `32` bytes.
 The implementation of IBE scheme used to encrypt this key uses the `BLS12-381` curve.